Mar-Issah/JavaScript-Calculator/README.md

 ## Getting Started

 This is JavaScript Web application which runs in the browser.
-You need a V8 engive to run JavaScript program.
+You need a V8 engine to run JavaScript program.
 For the purpose of this project I used Google Chrome browser.

 ### Installation